wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 Now let's start over and deploy a _slightly_ more realistic app, one that actually uses a database, so we can make sure everything works.
 We'll be using Postgres and [Ecto][ecto] which is Elixir's DSL for interacting with databases.

+Note: This worked in mid-July 2015 with Elixir 1.0.4 and Phoenix 0.14.0.
+If it stops working at some point in the future, please let me know so I can update it or point readers to a more up-to-date resource!

 ### Step 0: Prerequisites

 Before you can begin, you need several things installed.
 These include but may not be limited to: Erlang, Elixir, Postgres, NodeJS, Heroku Toolbelt, Phoenix, and Git.